thirumurthis/Learnings/ZooKeeper/distributed_lock_sample_code.md

      - When the znode is deleted this triggers the Watch event, and the process-2 will perfrom the above logic and start process further.

+#### Reference

 This article is also inspired by the [blog](https://dzone.com/articles/distributed-lock-using)

-Few Notes:
+Few Notes, from the above link:

 - The node created is EPHEMERAL which means if our process dies for some reason, its lock or request for the lock with automatically disappear thanks to ZooKeeper's node management, so we do not have worry about timing out nodes or cleaning up stale nodes.
 - The nested synchronization structure is used to ensure that the DistributedLock is able to process every update it gets from ZooKeeper and does not "lose" an update if two or more updates come from ZooKeeper in quick succession.
 -  Since the Watcher callback is in a synchronized block keyed to the same Java lock object as the outer synchronized block, it means that the update from ZooKeeper cannot be processed until the contents of the outer synchronized block is finished.
       - When an update comes in from ZooKeeper, it fires a notifyAll() which wakes up the loop in the lock() method.
 That lock method gets the updated children and sets a new Watcher.